 | Standing order | KES 100-200 | Free | KES 100 | KES 100-150 |

-Insight: Equity Bank offers free standing orders (saves KES 1,200/year if you use)
+Key note: Equity Bank offers standing orders for free (saving you KES 1,200/year if you use them).

 | KCB | KES 300 | KES 500 | KES 1,000 | KES 5,600 |